connorjc/grading/README.md

 * `test.py` - Using various input/output files and a `duedate.txt`, the extracted source code is further organized and tested
 * `grade.py` - Iterates over all `<username>_comments.txt`, printing the total grade per student in a `GRADES.csv`
 * `run.x` - A bash script that executes `extract.py` then `test.py`
+* `pseudorand.c` - A short C overload of the STL rand function which allows passing a sequence of numbers to the homework executable

 [C++ Programming for Majors]: http://www.cs.fsu.edu/~vastola/cop3363/